October 17, 1890 – Unocal Is Founded

 While gasoline is currently the standard for cars, when you’re trying to set a land speed record, you need a more efficient fuel.
 And in 1970, when the owners of the experimental Blue Flame needed some record-setting fuel power, they looked outside the box.

-Using a combination of liquified natural gas, and hydrogen peroxide, the rocket car would go on to set a speed record that would stand for 27 years.
+Using a combination of liquefied natural gas, and hydrogen peroxide, the rocket car would go on to set a speed record that would stand for 27 years.

 As an added bonus, natural gas and hydrogen peroxide burn very clean, making Blue Flame the greenest record breaking car in the 20th century.